Caroline Aslanian is better known to many as the Barefood Angel.

 But the proposed USDA standard would allow up to a quarter of the feed to consist of sustainably wild-caught fish, placing burdens on wild fish stocks.

-Sadly, the proposed USDA standard would allow certified-organic fish to be raised in open-ocean net pens: a standard salmon-farming practice that can pollute the seafloor and spread disease to wild salmon.
+Worst of all, a proposed USDA standard would allow certified-organic fish to be raised in open-ocean net-pens, a standard salmon farming practice that can pollute the seafloor and spread disease to wild salmon (Kent, 2000).

 So it's quite clear that federally approved “organic” salmon farms, should they ever materialize, will not be safer for surrounding fish and ecosystems.
 (Read more: Salmon Farm Sickness Caught on Video)

 The USDA currently sets high standards for other animal-based organic foods, including livestock and poultry.
-Under USDA rules, organic livestock must be fed only certified-organic feed and raised on certified organic land.
+Under USDA rules, organic livestock must be fed only certified-organic feed and raised on certified-organic land.
+The standards also prohibit:

 *Antibiotics are allowed to treat disease, but the treated animal cannot be sold as organic.
 Pain medications and de-worming drugs are allowed.